-If you’ve resigned or your contract has been terminated, this means your active participation in the plans has ended and now you must decide what to do with your termination benefit.
+If you’ve resigned or your contract has been terminated, your active participation in the plans ends and you must decide what to do with your termination benefit.
 Your options are outlined below.

 Keeping Your Funds in the Plan

-If you are planning on teaching in another province or changing careers, but working for a organization that has a pension plan with a reciprocal transfer agreement, you may be eligible to transfer the pensionable service and funds that you’ve accumulated in our plans to your new registered pension plan.
+If you are planning on teaching in another province or changing careers but working for an organization that has a pension plan with a reciprocal transfer agreement, you may be eligible to transfer the pensionable service and funds that you’ve accumulated in our plans to your new registered pension plan.
 Deadlines for transfer may apply.
 More information can be found on the Transferring Service page.

-When you resign from your job or your contract is terminated, you have the option of receiving your termination benefit.
-If you decide to withdraw from the plan, the benefit paid to you can differ greatly depending on whether you are vested or not.
+When you resign from your job or your contract is terminated, you have the option of receiving a termination benefit.

 If You Don’t Have Enough Service to be Eligible for a Pension

 Your termination benefit is equal to your contributions with interest and may be:

 - transferred directly to a Registered Retirement Savings Plan (RRSP), with no income tax deducted.
 This direct transfer will not affect your RRSP deduction room, or